 - Don't be afraid to show aspects of your work that aren't polished.
 Nobody is born with perfectly refined skills - using your portfolio to share your progress is just as important as the art itself, says Sarah.
 Feel free to include pieces that are experimental or may not have worked as you expected.
 She reveals, 'You should show what inspires you, how you approach your work, your thought processes, what you create and what makes you unique - so as much as finished articles, include preparatory work, sketches, mood boards, and storyboards.'

 - Prioritise quality over quantity.
 'Your audience wants to see your passion and commitment to the discipline you work in, so keep in mind the skills and techniques that will be required,' explains Sarah.
 'Showcase how you're already applying them to your work.'
 Margaret adds, 'Think about your portfolio design - don't make it too long.
 Most recruiters have limited time to look through portfolios.
 You're presenting the very best of what you can do, not everything that you've done.'

 - Don't rely solely on a web-based portfolio.
-If your portfolio exists on a website - whether it's a gallery of photographs or a YouTube channel - always have physical or digital back-up copies, just in case there are any technical issues with internet connections or broken links when you come to show your work to an employer.
+If your portfolio exists on a website - whether it's a gallery of photographs or a YouTube channel - always have physical or digital back-up copies, just in case there are any technical issues with internet connections or broken links when you show your work to an employer.

 Find out more